MBACP, Person Centred Counsellor- Humanistic Counselling

-Clients come to counselling for a number of reasons to explore their feelings and experiences spanning many different issues.
-I have experience in working with: Depression, Anxiety and Fear, Bereavement, Loss and Grief, Emotional and Sexual Abuse, Low Self-Esteem, Stress and Anger issues and the impact of Physical Illness on mental health.
+Clients come to counselling for a number of reasons- to explore their feelings and experiences spanning many different issues.
+I have experience in working with depression, anxiety, bereavement, loss and grief, low self-esteem, stress and the impact of physical illness on mental health.

 Areas of counselling I deal with

 £40.00 per session

 If you would like to book a session to discover if talking therapy is right for you- please email me.
 I will always do my best to arrange an appointment that works for you.